tmoon/terra-oracle/README.md

     1. In this step, first we infer the potential values of the crypto for all exchanges by filling out Matrix 1 using the FxCombined rate in Matrix 3 and get Matrix 4
     2. Finally, we take a median along each column to get the final price of the cryptocurrency.
 <img src="./docs/mat2.png" width="590">

+**Expected Output:**
+1. If the CLI call runs without any error, it yields a json with all the denominations as keys and the crypto-fiat rates as values e.g. ```{'ust': 160.2, 'eut': 142.3}```
+2. If CLI finds some denominations that are out of active currencies it shows the values that are in active currency list and then shows a warning showing the denominations that need change
+3. If CLI fails for any other reason, it shows an error message.

 Relevant files: `src/fetcher.js, src/forex.js`